chiku-samugari/papply/README.markdown

 # PAPPLY - macros for partial application

-PAPPLY offers a shorthand form to write a partial application of functions.
+PAPPLY offers a shorthand form to write a partial application of a function.
 The semantics are simple, exact and visual.
 There are three macros PAPPLY, APAPPLY and P and also a custom reader macro extension and its enabler function.